usnistgov/FIPS201/_Appendix/revisions.md

 navTitle: Revisions
 permalink: /revisions/
 ---
-# Appendix E— Revision History {#s-e}
+# Appendix E. Revision History {#s-e}

-This appendix is informative.
-It provides an overview of the changes to FIPS 201 since its initial release.
+_This appendix is informative._  It provides an overview of the changes to FIPS 201 since its initial release.

 |Version|Release Date|Updates|
 |---|---|---|